 Locating the Girth Area

-The girth area refers to the widest part of your dog’s chest and ribcage.
+The girth area is the broadest part of your dog’s chest and ribcage.
 To determine its location, run your hand down the sides of your dog’s body until you feel the point where their chest is the widest.
 This is the area where you will need to measure the girth circumference.

 Measuring Girth Circumference

-Wrap the measuring tape around your dog’s chest at the girth area, just behind the front legs.
-Make sure the tape is snug but not constricting, allowing your dog to breathe comfortably.
-Take note of this measurement as it will be crucial in selecting a harness that fits properly.
+Wrap the measuring tape around your dog’s chest at the girth area behind the front legs.
+Ensure the tape is snug but not constricting, allowing your dog to breathe comfortably.
+Please take note of this measurement, as it will be crucial in selecting a harness that fits properly.

 Taking Additional Measurements